 Founded in 2001, GCN is an international network of Christians working for fully inclusive Christian community and a world where all people are treated as the beloved children of God.
 It is our mission to transform attitudes toward LGBTQ (lesbian, gay, bisexual, and transgender) people and bring about a day when the church is the biggest ally and defender of LGBTQ people rather than a chief opponent.

-What began as an organization to provide support to LGBT Christians has grown into a worldwide movement for compassion with many straight members as well.
-Through conferences, speaking events, videos, message boards, and more, we work to end prejudice and discrimination both inside and outside of the church, combat negative stereotypes about LGBT people, and support those who have been hurt by anti-LGBT attitudes.
+What began as an organization to provide support to LGBTQ Christians has grown into a worldwide movement for compassion with many straight members as well.
+Through conferences, speaking events, videos, message boards, and more, we work to end prejudice and discrimination both inside and outside of the church, combat negative stereotypes about LGBTQ people, and support those who have been hurt by anti-LGBTQ attitudes.